Basalel5Mill/CaptionCut/README.md

 8. Final Cut Pro will prompt you to import the generated FCPXML file containing the caption titles.
 Choose your desired library/event.
 9. The captions will appear as titles on the timeline in your FCPX project.

-## Notes

-* The main Caption Cut application (`.app`) primarily serves as an installer for the Motion Templates and provides basic information.
-The core captioning functionality is within the Final Cut Pro extension.
-* Ensure the Motion Templates are correctly installed in the `~/Movies/Motion Templates.localized/Titles.localized/Caption Cut/` directory.
-The app attempts to do this automatically.
-* Processing time varies depending on the length of your audio file and the selected AI model size.